 My hot flashes seem to come at the most inopportune times.
 They are not really flashes of heat… that’s such a myth… in fact I don’t feel hot, instead, the only way I know I’m having one is when I feel droplets of sweat roll from my neck slowly in between my plastic chest area, and around my hairline.
 One minute I’m freezing cold, and the next I’m bright red and sweating profusely.
 It looks super attractive when I’m in Trader Joe’s checking out with the perky cashier, or some other public place.
 I typically get 2-3 hot flashes per night, wake up drenched and need to get up and grab a towel to wipe off.
 Which again starts the cycle of sleeplessness.

 One of the worst side effects of Tamoxifen after breast cancer is I’ve lost that ‘filter’ we typically use on a daily basis.
-I’ve turned into a crotchety old grandma who says whatever she pleases without thinking how anybody else is going to take it.
+I’ve turned into a crotchety old grandma who says whatever she pleases without thinking how anyone else is going to take it.
 My thoughts sometimes blurt out of my mouth without any restraint.
-The worst part is I know it’s happening, but again am unable to stop it since I’m being controlled by my ‘wonder drug.’
-It’s like I’m possessed by the Tamoxifen.
+The worst part is I know it’s happening, but again am unable to stop since I’m being controlled by my ‘wonder drug.’
+It’s like I’m now possessed by tamoxifen.